antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    + associations with string values.

-Generally, WL makes it easy to extract columns datasets order to obtain vectors or matrices, so datasets are not currently supported in LSAMon.
+Generally, WL makes it easy to extract columns datasets order to obtain vectors or matrices, so datasets are not currently supported in `LSAMon`.

 ### Making of the document-term matrix